 Right now, Google hasn’t been pretty forthcoming about how the page speed impacts ranking in the mobile-first index.
 When it comes to desktop-based ranking, Google has always relied on desktop page load speeds.

 Even though Google hasn’t specified it; one can safely assume that page speeds will continue to matter.
-Good page load times are a good thing to have, irrespective of the type of the device.
+Good page load times are a good thing to have, irrespective of the type of device.
 This is highly crucial for mobile users who aren’t known for their patience.

 In fact, if your page doesn’t load in two seconds, then you can know that it’s time to make some serious changes.
 Large bulky images are a big no-no and ensure that your code is efficient and streamlined.

-As a top SEO Agency in Gurgaon, we can suggest you that instead of having separate versions of a desktop site and a mobile site, the best move going forward is to have a single site that works seamlessly across devices.
-Apart from the SEO benefits of a mobile responsive website, it provides your users with rich user experience.
+As a top SEO Agency in Gurgaon, we can suggest that instead of having separate versions of a desktop site and a mobile site, the best move going forward is to have a single site that works seamlessly across devices.
+Apart from the SEO benefits of a mobile responsive website, it provides your users with a rich user experience.

 A mobile-responsive website is highly accessible and user-friendly thereby pulling in more visitors to your site.
 When you don’t have a responsive site, you’re losing a huge chunk of your potential customers due to the poor UX.